Transcendental Hodge algebra: Transcendental Hodge algebra for hy per k ah ler manifolds

 The main result of this paper:

 \theorem Let $M$ be a projective maximal holonomy hyperk\"ahler manifold, $\dim_\C M=2n$, $H^{2*}_{tr}(M)$ its transcendental Hodge algebra, and $E=\End(V)$ the number field of endomorphisms of its transcendental Hodge lattice $V= H^2_{tr}(M)$.
-Let $\Sym(V)_E$ denote the $E$-linear symmetric product.
-Then for $E$ imaginary quadratic extension, and for $E$ totally real.
+Let $\Sym^*(V)_E$ denote the $E$-linear symmetric power.
+Then for $E$ a CM-field, and for $E$ totally real.